 Ensemble learning configuration parameters in terms of (i) the node density (total nodes in the A4 size) and (ii) the sub-model size (window size) were tested to evaluate their effect on prediction accuracy and processing time.
 As shown in Figure.
 2b, three different node densities (i.e., 7×5 , 11×7 and 21×13 nodes) and eight window sizes (ranging from 1/16 to 1 times the A4 size) were compared.
-As for a specified node density, smaller window sizes would result in more windows (sub-models) for prediction, thereby increasing the processing time but slightly reducing the prediction error.
+As for a specified node density, smaller window sizes would result in more windows (sub-models) for prediction, thereby increasing the processing time.
+It also reduces the prediction error, which refers to hereinafter as the deviation between the predicted nodal displacement and the EM-tracked displacement.
 The denser the node on the A4, the longer the prediction time due to the increased number of sub-models as well as the higher output data size for each sub-model.
-To maintain a reasonably high update frequency at >100 Hz, we have to limit the processing time per time step <10 ms; therefore, 11×7 nodes with 24 sub-models (6×4 nodes) was selected for this A4-size surface model training, taking account of a trade-off among the FE-based nodes density, the learning-based prediction error and the sensing frequency.
+To maintain a reasonably high update frequency at >100 Hz required for closed-loop robotic control, we have to limit the processing time per time step <10 ms; therefore, 11×7 nodes with 24 sub-models (6×4 nodes) was selected for this A4-size surface model training (i7-6820HK, 16GB RAM, GTX 1070), taking account of a trade-off among the FE-based nodes density, the learning-based prediction error and the sensing frequency.